jsbisht/aws-developer-associate/beanstalk.md

 - User provides code and EB handles the environment
 - EB does create resources behind the scene (you can check for EC2 instances created)
 - It also support customization to control how you want the infrastructure
-- Any custom defination about the infrastructure can be committed along with the source code
+- Any custom defination about the infrastructure can be committed along with the source code as part of `Application Source Bundle`.

 CloudFormation instead is Infrastructure as Code.